Universal bound on microwave dissipation in superconducting circuits

-At the individual qubit level, our findings indicate that coherence times on the diagonal limit could, in principle, reach \( T_1 \sim 0.1 - 1 \) s, which would represent a transformative milestone for quantum computing.
+At the individual qubit level, our findings indicate that coherence times on the diagonal limit could, in principle, reach $ T_1 \sim 0.1 - 1 $ s, which would represent a transformative milestone for quantum computing.
 However, scaling up to multi-qubit processors \cite{Mohseni2025} inevitably introduces complex couplings and additional dissipative channels.
 Moreover, the associated advanced fabrication techniques impose further constraints on material and interface quality.
 Taken together, these challenges make reaching the ultimate coherence limit extremely demanding for multi-qubit architectures.

-Looking ahead, our results establish a fundamental benchmark that defines the ultimate coherence goal within the industry's roadmap for superconducting quantum computing, which is rapidly advancing and holds great promise \cite{GoogleQuantumAI2024}.
+In summary, we have identified an empirical upper bound on microwave dissipation in superconducting circuits that links the best achievable coherence to the superconducting inductive response, and thus to the material superfluid density.
+By compiling and analyzing results across disordered films, planar resonators, 3D cavities and transmon qubits, we show that the highest reported quality factors are constrained by a near-universal bulk conductive-loss boundary.
+In disordered superconductors, this behavior is consistent with nonequilibrium quasiparticles localized by disorder-induced gap inhomogeneities.
+In cleaner three-dimensional cavities, the best data continue to follow a conductivity-controlled trend, whereas planar devices and transmons additionally saturate near $Q_{\rm i}\sim 10^7$, consistent with substrate loss setting a separate ceiling in two-dimensional geometries.
+Together, these results establish a data-driven framework for identifying the intrinsic coherence ceiling of superconducting circuits and for guiding materials and architecture choices toward longer-lived quantum devices.